 This is a partnered post.

-Board games can be more than a fun way to pass the time.
+Board games, along with jigsaw puzzles, can be more than a fun way to pass the time.
 Certain games could also be a way of educating your kids by teaching problem-solving, literacy and numeracy skills.
 Here are just a few popular board games that can be educational.

 Chess is one of the oldest board games in existence and is fantastic for boosting brainpower.
 Having to think multiple moves ahead teaches analytical skills and improves memory retention.
 Studies even claim that chess can boost IQ and improve focus in kids with ADHD.
 All in all, it’s worth getting out that chess board.